Resources to support outreach work

-If you haven’t taken part in outreach activities before then now is the perfect time to think about getting involved.
-Perhaps you've been unsure where to start or what is required?
-ITI has added an Outreach section to our website to provide members with the support and guidance you need to get involved.
+Interested in getting involved with outreach work but unsure where to start or what is required?
+Don't worry, there's a whole section on our website dedicated to outreach, providing members with the support and guidance you need to get involved.

 Others are happier giving more practical advice about getting started in the industry, or sharing their experiences of changing to a translation or interpreting career at a later stage in their life.
 There’s nothing quite like hearing the real-life stories of a language practitioner alongside your academic studies to prepare you for life after university!